ArenKDesai/ArenWebsite/hugo-arendesai.com/content/datascience.md

 A deep exploration of locational market price (LMP) data focused on Madison, WI.
 Multiple data sources were used and coordinated with data engineers to develop a [LEAR](https://www.mdpi.com/1996-1073/9/8/621) and deep neural network (DNN) model that captures the spatiotemporal nature of LMP data, and allows for a 2-week forecast.
 This is used by Madison Gas & Electric's (MGE's) energy traders to maximize potential revenue.

-### Hourly Dispatch Simulator (<a href="/MarketSimulatorDocs.md" download="/MarketSimulatorDocs.md">documentation</a>)
+### Hourly Dispatch Simulator (<a href="/MarketSimulatorDocs.txt" download="/MarketSimulatorDocs.txt">documentation</a>)
-*scikit-learn, NumPy, PyInstaller*
+*scikit-learn, NumPy*

-It used scipy.optimize's minimize function with a custom objective function as it's MISO market simulation with over twenty parameters, and double checked against real LMP data for validity.
+The simulator uses scipy.optimize's minimize function with a custom objective function as it's MISO market simulation with over twenty parameters, and double checked against real LMP data for validity.
 Then, it used a dynamic programming approach to optimize the hourly dispatch of Blount by generating every possible daily hourly dispatch option (over 1 billion options!), then filtering out the impossible configurations, using the previous market simulation as a vector to mat-mul against the hourly dispatch matrix, and taking the maximum index.
 This returns the maximum possible daily revenue.

+The tool is currently being used by MGE's energy traders to predict minute changes' effects to unit parameters.

 ## Personal